Employee-Led Change: Efficient and Automated Process Delivery

 The council were delivering a complex programme to move the whole council tax service back in-house after being delivered by an outsourced company for a number of years.
 As part of that programme, there was a need to redesign the recovery process for council tax arrears.
 This focussed on the recovery process from the point at which the Liability Order is obtained to the case being closed (either payment collected or written off).
 This included a caseload of c.85,000, some of which are historical, dating back up to 20 years.

-The Human Engine team supported the in-house council tax team redesign a process to improve efficiency of the recovery process.
+The Human Engine team supported the in-house council tax team redesign a process to improve the efficiency of the recovery process.
 The team identified two key issues to overcome:

 Inconsistent process: There were a number of parts of the processes that had no end points which meant cases effectively hit a dead-end or dropped out of the recovery process

-Correspondence with residents: Unclear information in letter correspondence with customers led to increased calls into contact centre and non-mandatory appearances at court, which causes delays in the process
+Correspondence with residents: Unclear information in letter correspondence with customers led to increased calls into the contact centre and non-mandatory appearances at court, which causes delays in the process

 The project formed part of the wider in-house programme and the ongoing system improvement work.
 All changes from this project had to align with these workstreams.